NITROS

 Accelerating processing graphs using type adaptation and negotiation makes the hardware accelerator zero-copy possible.
 This reduces software/CPU overhead and unlocks the potential of the underlying hardware.
 As roboticists migrate to more powerful compute platforms like NVIDIA Jetson Orin, they can expect to realize more of the performance gains enabled by the hardware.

 NITROS is NVIDIA’s implementation of type adaption and negotiation.
-ROS processing graphs made up of NITROS-based Isaac ROS hardware accelerated modules (a.k.a.
-GEMs or Isaac ROS nodes) can deliver promising performance and results.
+ROS application graphs made up of NITROS-based, NVIDIA-accelerated Isaac ROS modules (also known as GEMs or Isaac ROS nodes) can deliver exciting performance and results.

 System Assumptions